-A healthy hair care regimen entails the following processes; pre-shampoo/ pre poo treatment, cleansing, conditioning, moisturizing and protective styling.
+A healthy hair care regimen entails the following processes; pre-shampoo/ pre poo treatment, cleansing, deep conditioning, moisturizing and protective styling.
+Grab a detailed Ebook on creating a hair care regimen that will help grow your hair and retain length here.

 Hello mane embracers, I hope your crowns are flourishing and your skin glowing.
 Thank you for stopping by and welcome to my natural hair blog